uccser/verto/docs/source/tags/button-link.rst

 Overriding HTML for Button Link
 ***************************************

-When overriding the HTML for button links, the following Jinja2 placeholders are required:
+When overriding the HTML for button links, the following Jinja2 placeholders are available:

 - ``{{ link }}`` - The URL.
 - ``{{ text }}`` - Text to display on the button.